tkmru/linux-insides-ja/Booting/linux-bootstrap-1.md

     cld
 ```

-As I wrote earlier, grub2 loads kernel setup code at address `0x10000` and `cs` at `0x1020` because execution doesn't start from the start of file, but from
+As I wrote earlier, grub2 loads カーネル setup code at address `0x10000` and `cs` at `0x1020` because execution doesn't start from the start of file, but from

 ```assembly
 _start: